BLACK FRIDAY! ONLY 5 DAYS! - 45% FOR ALL

 Much like in all the previous examples, this solution uses a neural network trained with data from hundreds of short animation clips.
 The difference, however, is that this time AI is used in conjunction with user input.

 As you can see, the character here has several points attached to various body parts.
 When the user moves one of these points, the corresponding body part moves along with it.
 But this is not all: the system tries to predict which pose the user aims at - and accordingly moves the rest of the body.
 An approach like this does not solve all the problems.
 The quality of poses generated by the tool can be uneven sometimes.
-And other times the software might suggest a pose completely unlike what you have in mind - because, of course, it has no way of knowing what exactly you do have in mind.
+And other times the software might suggest a pose completely unlike what you have in mind - because, of course, it has no way of knowing exactly what you do have in mind.
 But even still, it makes setting up complex poses quite a bit easier than it would be with more traditional tools.
 Using AutoPosing is a great way to quickly set up a rough draft for your animation.

 The AutoPosing feature in Cascadeur can quickly generate a huge variety of poses that can be subsequently used for laying out the animation.